stephluooo/League-Performance-Prediction/README.md

 The baseline model uses the k-Nearest Neighbors (k-NN) algorithm to predict the role (position) of players based on their in-game statistics.
 The following features are included:

-- Quantitative Features (16):
+- Quantitative Features (12):
-    - damagetochampions, dpm, damageshare, damagetakenperminute, wardsplaced, wpm, wardskilled, wcpm, controlwardsbought, visionscore, vspm, totalgold, earnedgold, earned gpm, earnedgoldshare, goldspent
+    - damagetochampions: Total damge dealt to champions
+    - dpm: Damage per minute
+    - damageshare: Percentage of team Damge
+    - damagetakenperminute: Damage per minute
+    - visionscore: Overall vision score
+    - vspm: Vision score per minute
+    - totalgold: Total gold earned
+    - earnedgold: Earned gold
+    - earned gpm: Earned gold per minute
+    - earnedgoldshare: Percentage of gold earned
+    - goldspent: Dold spent
+    - league: The according league
 - Ordinal Features (0):
-    - None.
+    - None
 - Nominal Features (1):
     - position (target column)

+The 12 features used in the model are quantitative and span a wide range of in-game aspects.
 The position column (target) has been stratified during the train-test split to maintain proportional representation of each class.
-No explicit feature encoding was required as all features are numeric.
+By incorporating these diverse metrics, the model captures a comprehensive view of a player’s playstyle, facilitating distinct clustering based on their position.

 ### Model Performance